 - Providing evidence-based nurse education in an interprofessional environment

 - Developing, testing, and disseminating nursing knowledge in the health sciences

 - Demonstrating excellence in nursing practice that embraces equity and culturally effective care to patients, families, and communities.

 Our Core Values

-Professionalism is represented by the adoption of core values as part of a nurses commitment to competency, consistency, compassion in practice, and the highest standards of care in the ethical conduct of nursing.
+Professionalism is represented by the adoption of core values as part of a nurse's commitment to competency, consistency, compassionate practice, and the highest standards of care in the ethical conduct of nursing.
 The following are the core values shared by the faculty and reflected in the MUSC College of Nursing.

 - Scholarship: Scholarship is the discovery, translation, application, integration, and transmission of knowledge that contributes to the development of evidence-based nursing.

 - Life-Long Learning: Learning is a continuous, life-long process of involving, instructing, motivating, and changing students, faculty, staff, patients, and the community for the betterment of health and well being.